Tyler MacCready Walkalong Glider Interview

 Back to the sciencetoymaker home page

-Other good links related to Tyler and Paul MacCready
+Other great links related to Tyler and Paul MacCready

 It’s said that there’s nothing new under the sun, but the first time I saw someone levitating a glider, I couldn't believe it..
 The person was Dr. Tyler MacCready, on the PBS program Scientific American n Frontiers, demonstrating to host Alan Alda, who was also wowed.
 Ten years later I was building and flying walkalong gliders with my students.
 I was asked to demonstrate and teach with some walkalong flying innovators at the St Louis Science Center.
 It was a long shot, but why not ask the inventor of walkalong gliding to join us?
 He came, taught museum visitors how to fly.and spoke about the origins of walkalong gliding.

 The process of inventing walkalong gliding was wrapped up with being one of Dr. Paul MacCready's sons.
 When I was a young man, reading about Paul's creative use of science and technology inspired me so much it changed the trajectory of my own life.
 Thanks to Academy and Peabody Award winning director Ben Shedd I was able to illustrate some parts of the interview with images from Flight of the Gossamer Condor, which has been remastered and is available as a DVD It documents not only the trials of Paul MacCready as he developed human-powered flight, but also captures the beginning of walkalong gliding.

 Part 1 covers how Tyler's early hang gliding and paper airplane flying combined with being exposed to people who were inventing human powered flight led to walkalong gliding.

 If YouTube is blocked at your school, try this SchoolTube equivalent